puzzmo-com/blog.puzzmo.com/content/posts/2024/05/26/sdl-codegen/index.md

 ## 1.0'd

 I gave SDL Codegen the 1.0 release when I started writing this post.
-It's been used in Puzzmo now for ~1.5 years, and has been available in Redwood as an option for your API codegen for about 6 months of that.
+It's been used in Puzzmo now for ~1.5 years, and has been [available in RedwoodJS](https://docs.redwoodjs.com/docs/typescript/generated-types/#experimental-sdl-code-generation) as an option for your API codegen for about 6 months of that.
 So, it's probably pretty production ready!